edgelesssys/privatemode-for-chrome-demo/README.md

     npm run build
     ```

-3. In Chrome, load this folder as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).
+3. Open the extensions page in Chrome (`chrome://extensions`) and enable *Developer mode* by clicking the toggle in the top right corner.
-4. Ensure your local Privatemode endpoint is running on <http://localhost:8080>.
+4. Load this folder as [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).
 5. Click the extension icon and use the side panel to send prompts.

 🎉 Congratulations.
 You now have a privacy-preserving chat assistant in your browser.

 ## 🛠️ Development

 Want to work on the code of the extension?
 Great!
-For the best experience, enable "developer mode" for the extension in `chrome://extensions/`.

 When making changes to the code, building and reloading the extension (close + open) is sufficient to apply the changes to a running extension.
 See below for running the extension as a website for more interactive debugging.